flow-build/coverage-calculator/README.md

 |       ├── support
 ```

-Finally, inside the folder 'support' create three files 'steps.js', 'world.js' and 'hooks.js' with the following code inside:
+Then, inside the folder 'support' create three files 'steps.js', 'world.js' and 'hooks.js' with the following code inside:

 ```js
 // world.js